 Australia has some of the best conditions in the world for producing solar energy.
 It has been estimated that up to 60% of Australia’s energy needs could be met with solar power.

 There is also a growing body of public support for solar power as the energy source of the future, due to its numerous benefits for the household and the planet.
-Here are the top 3 reasons to invest in solar panels.
+So why should you choose solar panels for your home?
+Here are the main reasons to invest in solar panels are:

 1. Solar Panels Are Financially Beneficial